aguecig/Project-Euler/README.md

 ###### 9474 = 9^4 + 4^4 + 7^4 + 4^4
 As 1 = 1^4 is not a sum it is not included.
 The sum of these numbers is 1634 + 8208 + 9474 = 19316.
 ###### Find the sum of all the numbers that can be written as the sum of fifth powers of their digits.

+### Problem 35 - Python
+The number, 197, is called a circular prime because all rotations of the digits: 197, 971, and 719, are themselves prime.
+There are thirteen such primes below 100: 2, 3, 5, 7, 11, 13, 17, 31, 37, 71, 73, 79, and 97.

+###### How many circular primes are there below one million?